liferacer333/liferacer333/Readme.md

 <h1 align="center">About</h1>

 **I am a Python developer and Cybersecurity Enthusiast based in Hyderabad, India.
-Pursuing Bachelor of Technology in the stream of Computer Science and Engineering from Scient Institute of Technology.
-I'm very passionate about improving my coding skills & developing applications & websites.**
+Pursuing Bachelor of Technology in the stream of Computer Science and Engineering from Scient Institute of Technology.**

 **Love to Automate Things 🤖🦾💻**

-**I am passionating about learning Cybersecurity, Back-End technologies, DevOps, Virtualization, and Cloud Computing.**
+**I'm very passionate about learning Cybersecurity, Back-End technologies, DevOps, Virtualization, and Cloud Computing.**

 **Detailed-oriented, responsible, committed engineer, With a get-it-done, on-time, and high-quality product spirit.
 Self-quick learner, self-motivated, and social.**